-Niigata Prefecture has always been the rice capital of Japan, but the refined, dry and crisp taste of Niigata rice wine did not stand out until recently.
+Niigata Prefecture has always been the rice capital of Japan, but the refined, light and dry taste of Niigata sake did not stand out until recently.
 First held in 2004 as the 50th anniversary of Niigata Sake Brewers Association, the early spring Niigata Sake Fair has transformed into an enormous annual extravaganza that attracts over 100,000 sake lovers from Japan and overseas.

-- Tasting over 500 kinds of sake from 90 Niigata-based brewers
+- Tasting over 500 kinds of sake from over 80 Niigata-based brewers

-- Listening in on one of the many sake-related lectures and workshops
+- Listening in on the many sake-related lectures and workshops

 How to Get There